springunicorn/metacritic-movie-scraper/README.md

 * xlwt

 # Note
 The original bot cannot scrape some of the descriptions correctly without accessing the detail page of movie.
-Read metacritic - summary.py for more information.
+Read `metacritic-movie-scraping/scraping/metacriticbot/metacriticbot/spiders/metacritic - summary.py` for more information.